 1. Are you available for my due date?

-Some doulas only take one client per month, and others take 5 or 6 clients or even more monthly.
+Some doulas only take one client per month, and others take five or six clients or even more monthly.
 You may not feel comfortable with someone taking too many due dates in a month (since that increases their chances of needing to use their backup for your birth).
-I usually recommend that a doula take no more than 4 birth doula clients a month, around one birth per week.
+I usually recommend that a doula take on no more than four birth doula clients per month, which is approximately one birth per week.

 3. Do you have any other clients with due dates near mine?

-If the doula has other clients due during your month, ask when their due dates are and if those people are delivering close to where you will be delivering.
-Just in case that doula is going from one birth to another.
-I have had people due over a month apart go into labor on the same day, but other clients who were due just days apart deliver their babies on completely different weeks.
-You just never know!
+If the doula has other clients due during your month, ask about their due dates and whether they will be delivering close to where you will be delivering.
+Just in case the doula is going from one birth to another.
+I have had people due over a month apart go into labor on the same day, but other clients who were due just days apart delivered their babies on completely different weeks.
+You never know!

 4. Are you going to be in town for my due date?

-If they are going out of town near or around your baby’s due date, you will want to ask for how long, how far away she will be (maybe it’s not a far drive), and how she handles births if she is out of town.
+If they are going out of town near or around your baby’s due date, you will want to ask how long they will be away, how far away they will be (maybe it’s not a far drive), and how they handle births if they are out of town.

 5. Do you have a backup doula?
 How did you choose your backup doula?